Pure Energy

 The Fortune Teller of Second Mesa Day School

 I slid open the closet door to find the maroon vest and matching billowy pants with three buttons at each ankle.
+This was to be my genie or fortune teller outfit for the Halloween Party at our school, Second Mesa Day School.

 I was the school counselor at the K-8th grade Bureau of Indian Affairs School located near the intersections of I-87 and 264 across the road from Second Mesa, Arizona post office.
 This was truly the heart of Hopiland.
 All three Second Mesa villages, Shungopavi, Shipalovi, and Mishongovi, had children attending the school made of resconstructed brick and portable trailers.